alhersh/QR-Number-Recognition/README.md

 This program assumes that you downloaded or built the previous 3 libraries from Zxing and OpenCV.

-The main class is MainClass to view the captured video by caling the VideoCap method which uses OpenCV to capture the video as raw data, after that VideoCap will call the Mat2Image class to convert the raw data to visible image frame and then fetch it to the QRDetect class to recognize and read the QR code in the image frame.
+The main class is MainClass to view the captured video by caling the VideoCap method which uses OpenCV to capture the video as raw data, after that VideoCap will call the Mat2Image class to convert the raw data to visible image frame and then fetch it to the QRDetect and Contour classes to recognize and read the QR code or Row number in the image frame.
 So the Sequence of the classes as follow:

 MainClass

 --------------> VideoCap

 --------------------------> Mat2Image

+--------------------------------------> Contour

+-------------------------------------------------> readContour

+-----------------------------------------------------------> Print the detected number with the corresponding frame number in the console

 --------------------------------------> QRDetect